SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy

 \subsection{Interaction-Preserving Motion Retargeting}

-As shown below, the entire data processing workflow is divided into four steps.
-Overall, our retargeting method is a gradient descent-based optimization algorithm.
-Due to the non-differentiability of the forward kinematics of the simulated agent, we use shape fitting to construct a Bridge SMPL-X model, transforming the problem into retargeting between two SMPL-X models with different shapes.
-Then, based on the Interact mesh, we construct an optimization function Equation.~\ref{eq: retargeting} and obtain the retargeted motion sequence through gradient descent optimization.
-Finally, we apply additional smoothing to the data and filter out low-quality data.
+The data processing workflow consists of four steps.
+We first fit a Bridge SMPL-X model to address the non-differentiable forward kinematics of the simulated agent.
+We then retarget by optimizing the Interact Mesh objective in Equation~\ref{eq: retargeting}, smooth retargeting results and filter low-quality data.

-\textbf{Shape Fitting} Due to skeletal discrepancies between MoCap actors and simulated humanoid agents, directly transferring MoCap data often results in incorrect interaction, as highlighted by the red circles in Figure~\ref{fig: retarget}.
-These artifacts significantly hinder training, since agents fail to manipulate objects even when closely following the reference motion.
-This is why we need motion retargeting.
-A central challenge is that the simulated agent’s native forward kinematics pipeline is non-differentiable, which prevents gradients from propagating through losses defined on joint positions.
-To mitigate this issue, i.e., , we perform shape fitting via gradient-based optimization~\cite{kingma2014adam}.
-So, we adopt SMPL-X~\cite{smplx} as a differentiable proxy.
-By instantiating an SMPL-X template whose body shape matches the proportions of the target agent, we reformulate retargeting as a differentiable mesh-to-mesh alignment problem between two SMPL-X instances, bypassing the non-differentiability of the agent’s kinematics.
+\textbf{Shape Fitting} Due to skeletal discrepancies between MoCap actors and simulated agents, transferring MoCap data directly often results in incorrect interaction, as highlighted by the red circles in Figure~\ref{fig: retarget}.
+These artifacts hinder training because agents may fail to manipulate objects even when following the reference motion.
+A central challenge is that the simulated agent's native forward kinematics pipeline is non-differentiable, which prevents gradients from propagating through losses defined on joint positions.
+We therefore perform shape fitting and get a SMPL-X~\cite{smplx} template as a differentiable proxy.
+By matching a SMPL-X template to the target agent's proportions, we reformulate retargeting as differentiable alignment between two SMPL-X instances and bypass the non-differentiable agent kinematics.
 The shape fitting objective is defined as